Jacksoor/serviette/docs/scripting/bridges.rst

 Deputy Permissions
 ~~~~~~~~~~~~~~~~~~

+.. warning:: Please make sure you understand the security implications of granting Kobun administrative permissions!
+The developers of Kobun are not liable for any damages or losses incurred by enabling these features!

-The following deputy commands require these permissions to be granted:
+The following :ref:`deputy <deputy>` commands require these permissions to be granted:

  * ``DeleteInputMessage``: Manage Messages